Hartwick College Bresee Hall cupola

-Like Jeremy Barnett ’10, who opened his own practice, Barnett Counseling, in Queens, NY.
-He combined his cognitive science minor with a psychology major, and got his MA in mental health counseling from Yeshiva University.
+Jeremy Barnett ’10 opened his own practice, Barnett Counseling, in Queens, N.Y.
+He combined his cognitive science minor with a psychology major and then went on to get his master’s degree in mental health counseling from Yeshiva University.

 Faculty